boytchev/viu/README.md

 the application can be used to demonstrate or explore:

 - Area of parallelograms;
-- Garden of Edem puzzles;
+- Garden of Eden puzzles;
 - Similar right triangles;
 - Second degree equations.